Auto Lab Franchise Cost, Revenue & Review 2026

 Frequently Asked Questions

-How much does it cost to open a Auto-Lab Complete Car Care Centers franchise?
+How much does it cost to open a Auto Lab franchise?

-The total investment to open a Auto-Lab Complete Car Care Centers franchise ranges from $297K – $746K, with an initial franchise fee of $28K.
+The total investment to open a Auto Lab franchise ranges from $297K – $746K, with an initial franchise fee of $28K.
 This includes real estate, equipment, inventory, and working capital as disclosed in their Franchise Disclosure Document (FDD).

-According to Item 19 of the Auto-Lab Complete Car Care Centers FDD, the average gross sales per unit is $970K.
+According to Item 19 of the Auto Lab FDD, the average gross sales per unit is $970K.
 The median is $932K.
+Important context: Reported for a subset of outlets rather than the whole system.
 Note: this is gross revenue, not profit.
 Actual owner earnings vary based on location, operating costs, and management.

-SBA 7(a) loan charge-off data is not available for Auto-Lab Complete Car Care Centers (fewer than 10 loans on file).
+SBA 7(a) loan charge-off data is not available for Auto Lab (fewer than 10 loans on file).
 Charge-off rates are one way to gauge franchise risk, but not all franchise loans go through the SBA program.
 We recommend reviewing turnover and closure data in the FDD and speaking with current franchisees.

-How many Auto-Lab Complete Car Care Centers franchise locations are there?
+How many Auto Lab franchise locations are there?

-As of their most recent FDD filing, Auto-Lab Complete Car Care Centers has 20 total units in the United States, including 19 franchised units and 0 company-owned units.
+As of their most recent FDD filing, Auto Lab has 19 total units in the United States, including 19 franchised units and 0 company-owned units.
 3 new units were opened in the latest reporting year.

-Is Auto-Lab Complete Car Care Centers a good franchise to buy?
+Is Auto Lab a good franchise to buy?

-FranchiseVerdict rates Auto-Lab Complete Car Care Centers as a A-grade franchise with a risk score of 30 out of 100, based on our analysis of investment costs, revenue data, SBA loan performance, and growth trends.
+FranchiseVerdict rates Auto Lab as a A-grade franchise with a verdict score of 63 out of 100 (higher is better), based on our analysis of investment costs, revenue data, SBA loan performance, and growth trends.
 Our rating is based solely on publicly available FDD and government data; we recommend speaking with current franchisees before making any investment decision.
 This is not investment advice.

 Data sourced from public FDD filings and SBA 7(a) FOIA records.
 Not financial advice.